johnnylasagna/johnnylasagna/README.md

 - Writing basic ML algorithms from scratch using NumPy based on Andrew NG's courses
 - Realtime note detection to sync visuals during a performance
+- A blog to rank albums I've listened to

 ## Completed projects: